Is $65,000 a Good Salary for a Single Person in 2026?

 The Takeaway

-Is $65k a year a good salary?
-Though it may not qualify as “rich,” in many parts of the country, a $65,000 salary is higher than the average pay in the United States.
+Is $65K a year a good salary?
+Though it may not qualify as “rich,” given the average pay in the United States, in many parts of the country, it’s better than the average.
 And it can provide a comfortable lifestyle — especially if you’re single.
 The idea of living day to day within your means on $65,000 while also working toward your long-term goals may seem challenging.
 But having the right attitude, discipline, and financial tools can improve your chances of success.
 Creating a budget that you can stick to can be an important first step.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.